Croatia What to visit

 • Mount Marjan viewpoint, from where we get some of the best views over Split

-• Fort Klis – especially magical at sunset
+• Fortress Klis – especially magical at sunset

 Croatia What to Visit Split

-Finally, we should also mention Split’s beaches.
+Finally, I should also mention Split’s beaches.
 Although the most popular is Bacvice beach (because of its proximity to the historic centre), there are many others that you can visit:

 • Trstenik